 Records on domestic production are typically harder to collect and less comparable between countries.
-This data is usually recorded in domestic classifications, which normally fit production, leaving little room for changes in the extensive margin.
+These data are recorded in domestic classifications, which are normally tailored to production, leaving little room for changes in the extensive margin.
 Nevertheless, I can present results for countries in the European Union and the US following an alternative approach, consisting in counting firms producing in each code at different moments in time, as is explained in detail below.
-Data from US's firms comes from the Census Bureau's Statistics of US Businesses (SUSB) which reports the number of producing firms by 6-digit sectors in the NAICS classification for the period 1998-2015.
-I append this information together with data on producing firms in the European Union collected by Eurostat.
-Data for agricultural producers is extracted from the Agricultural Training of Farm Managers dataset covering years 2005, 2010 and 2013.
+Data from US firms come from the Census Bureau's Statistics of US Businesses (SUSB) which reports the number of producing firms by 6-digit sectors in the NAICS classification for the period 1998-2015.
+Data on producing firms in the European Union is collected by Eurostat: information for agricultural producers is extracted from the Agricultural Training of Farm Managers dataset covering years 2005, 2010 and 2013.
 Manufacturing firm records in the EU are reported for the period 2008-2015 in the Structural business statistics (SBS).

-In what follows, focus is placed on primary goods of the non-extractive type and refer to them as A-goods, while countries specialized in these products are referred to as A-countries.
+In what follows, focus is placed on primary goods of the non-extractive type, which I denote as A-goods, while countries specialized in these products are referred to as A-countries.

-2.1 Characterizing A-products
+2.1 Characterizing A-goods